 “Good writing is honest writing, but honesty is hard to come by.”

-BROAD STREET: Julie, thanks for agreeing to the interview!
+BROAD STREET: Julie, thanks for talking with us!
 Let’s start with perhaps the toughest question — how do you define “truth”?
 Is it different from “honesty,” and if so, why?

 Anderson: Hmm . . .
 I’m not quite sure how to answer these questions, but a story comes to mind.
 I once attended a conference on memoir writing and one of the people leading the conference — a famous writer — gave a talk about how, when she was young, she’d been commissioned to write a magazine article on kayaking along a French river.
 As it turned out, she arrived too late in the season to kayak, so she took a hike by the banks of the river instead.
 The editors hated the piece and told her to “sex it up,” hinting that she make up something more exciting.
 She then rewrote the piece to include a kayaking journey and a playful water fight with flirtatious Italian men.
 The editors loved her “revision” and published it immediately.
 She told this story to make the point that you can change the facts as long as you’re “emotionally true” to the experience.